 EFM continuously degrades a reticle, with even tiny amounts of electric field exposure capable of causing cumulative degradation.

 Static dissipative or "conductive" plastic single reticle SMIF pods do not keep reticles safe from electric field exposure.
 In fact, they actually increase the EFM risk faced by a reticle because they convert static fields into transient fields, which are far more hazardous to a reticle.

-The information presented here shows that far from being protective for a reticle, static dissipative plastic single reticle pods are probably the WORST environment one could create for reticle handling and storage.
+The information presented here shows that far from being protective for a reticle, static dissipative plastic single reticle pods - especially those in which the reticle is grounded through the support points - are probably the WORST environment one could create for reticle handling and storage.

 shielding a reticle from transient and high frequency fields that can cause continuous reticle degradation.